 Most male piece-rate workers declined to join the salary-regime.
 It denied a concern dear to them, i.e. freedom (Choi, 2018).
 One commented:

 ‘A free bird would never want to live in the cage.
 The salary system is a cage.’
 (Stitching contractor, male, married, rural worker, 20 years total experience, 01 year with the current firm) Another said: ‘I do not like [salaried employment].
 It is all about “pabandi” [enslavement].
 You must come and leave on time.
 You cannot go for breaks at will.’’
-(Stitching operator, male, single, urban worker, 10 years total experience, 01 year with the current firm)
+(Stitching operator, male, single, urban worker, 10 years experience, 1 year with the current firm)

-Thus, most mounted everyday resistance (Scott, 1985), but they needed to overcome formidable opposition and prevent more piece-rate workers joining the salary-regime.
-To do so, they enacted an ‘efficient worker’ role - more useful than salaried women ones.
+Thus, most mounted everyday resistance (Scott, 1985) but they needed to overcome formidable opposition and prevent more piece-rate workers joining the salary-regime.
+To do so, they enacted an ‘efficient worker’ role - more useful than that performed by salaried women.
 They took advantage of their flexible working hours by altering machine settings at night when female workers had left.
 As the latter were not very skilled, it took them considerable time next morning to fix the settings, which depressed their productivity.
 Salaried male support staff with stakes in the piece-rate regime gave informal support.
 For example, an ex-general manager explained how quality checkers monitored the salaried production lines’ quality more stringently to depress its productivity:

 ‘Quality checkers are factory employees working on salaries … The piece-rate setup suits them as it provides them with an opportunity to earn more through overtime….
 They become a party with piece-rate workers and support them.'
-(Ex-general manager and productivity consultant now, male, 15 years total experience, 06 months with the current firm)
+(Ex-general manager and now a productivity consultant, male, 15 years experience, 6 months with the current firm)

 They also used ‘hit and rescue’ tactics to appear more efficient.
 Under lean retailing, lead-times are vital - products must be shipped on time.
 Piece-rate workers knew factory owners’ vulnerability to this, so they depressed production to delay shipments which created panic among owners.
 Then the piece-rate workers would offer to rescue them by working extra hours to ensure the shipment was despatched on time, thus further establishing their importance.

-The contractors’ and piece-rate workers’ discourse within factories proclaimed how their skills and flexible working hours, allegedly lacking in women, made them a more profitable and productive choice for factories and ‘wise’ entrepreneurs would never adopt assembly-line production.
+The contractors’ and piece-rate workers’ discourse within factories proclaimed how their skills and flexible working hours, allegedly lacking in women, made them a more profitable and productive choice for factories and ‘wise’ entrepreneurs would never adopt assembly-line production operated by women.
 For example, one proclaimed:

 ‘On piece-rates, one must work late in the evening [to meet] … work and raw material availability.
 Sometimes there is no work all day and suddenly material arrives in the evening.
 They must start work then because their earnings are tied to work.
 Women could not do that.
-They want to leave for home in the evening… [women] cannot achieve the production level we consistently did … because they are not “karigars”’ (Stitching contractor, male, married, urban worker, 13 years total experience, 05 years with the current firm)
+They want to leave for home in the evening… [women] cannot achieve the production level we consistently did … because they are not “karigars”’ (Stitching contractor, male, married, urban worker, 13 years experience, 5 years with the current firm)

-But the biggest threat for male workers lay within.
+But the biggest threat for male workers lay from within.
 If more colleagues switched sides, the piece-rate regime would die.
 Piece-rate workers constantly engaged in backstage ‘hidden transcripts’ or private discourse (Scott, 1985), to make sense of how planned changes would hit them, and how to defend their position.
 These language games challenged the salary-regime meta-narrative, vented their frustration and increased group solidarity (Hodson, 1995).